CERTIFIED SCRUM PRODUCT OWNER

 - Vertically Slicing User Stories

 Agile Release Planning – Believe it or not, we’ve heard many times the misinformed statement: “We’re Agile, so we don’t really plan.”
-Not only is this not in line with Agile values, which state “We Value Responding to Change over Following a Plan”, it is usually just bad business.
-The Agile value does not mean that we do not plan, but that we create a plan but then expect it to change as we start working on it!
+Not only is this inconsistent with the Agile Manifesto, it is usually just bad business.
+In our experience, the best Scrum teams create a plan and expect it to change as work begins!

-- Learn the nuts and bolts of creating an Agile release plan
+- Learn the nuts and bolts of managing stakeholder expectations with an Agile release plan

-- Learn how and when to update the release plan
+- Learn how and when to it makes sense to update the release plan

 Working in Sprints – the Product Owner role doesn’t end once the Product Backlog is ready for Sprint Planning.
 Your team will be most effective if you are available during the Sprint to provide feedback at key points.